pearcej/complex/ThinkComplexity/_sources/Scale-free networks/Cumulative distributions.rst

 So if the distribution obeys a power law, we expect the CCDF on a log-log scale to be a straight line with slope −α.

-Figure ?? shows the CCDF of degree for the Facebook data, along with the WS model (left) and the BA model (right), on a log-log scale.
+:ref:`Figure 5.5 <fig_5.5>` shows the CCDF of degree for the Facebook data, along with the WS model (left) and the BA model (right), on a log-log scale.

 With this way of looking at the data, we can see that the BA model matches the tail of the distribution (values above 20) reasonably well.
 The WS model does not.